mimfa/DaRQ/README.md

 # DaRQ (Declarative Automation Rules Query Language)

 DaRQ is a deterministic, reusable, human-readable, extensible command language for acquiring, transforming, analyzing, and automating data workflows.
 A structured intermediate representation (IR) between natural language and executable JavaScript scraping logic.
 In other words, DaRQ is a procedural, English-like domain-specific language that compiles deterministically into JavaScript browser automation code.
-* Scripts written by this technology called "Map" will parse into complex and optimized pure JavaScript code to be interpreted in the browser.
+* DaRQ queries will parse directly into complex and optimized pure JavaScript code to use everywhere.
-* You can write pure JavaScript between your Map freely.
+* You can write pure JavaScript between your queries freely.

 Start DaRQ directly using the tutorial sample [here](SAMPLE.md) quickly...